The Ultimate Guide to Trail Running with Your Dog

 Adapting to changing weather conditions

 Weather conditions can change rapidly during trail runs, especially if you are running in mountainous areas or forests.
-Be prepared for sudden shifts in temperature, rain showers, or storms.
+Be prepared for sudden shifts in temperature, showers, or storms.
 Carry appropriate clothing layers, stay hydrated, and be aware of your dog's comfort level.
 If the weather becomes severe or dangerous, prioritize your safety and seek shelter until conditions improve.

 Trail Etiquette for Responsible Dog Owners